Logan-Draper/8-Bit-RISC-V-Console/README.md

 ## Peripheral/Co-processor Support
 - Graphics co processor that works by writing commands and arguments to a specific region of memory
-- Dedicated instruction to issue the "GO" signal to the peripheral

 ## Instructions
 | Instruction | Description                                                                                       | Operands      |